 Take note of the discussion topics, and especially the discussion topics that generate lots of questions and comments.
 Find themes that people seem interested in, and look for those themes that overlap or intersect with your plans for growing your practice.
 If there is discussion, for example, about setting boundaries for at-risk teenagers, and your target population includes adolescents, consider creating website content about how parents can set guidelines with their teens.

-If you don’t post with information that leads back to your own interesting, informative content, nobody will find it!
+Create post’s that lead back to your own interesting, informative content.
 When you add content to your website, notify your connections.
 Promote each new content item with “teasers” to stimulate curiosity.

-In your teasers, state the benefit of clicking through to your site to read your content.
+In your teasers, state the benefit of clicking through to your site.
 Will the reader learn about new techniques, find out how to choose a therapist or a treatment modality, gain encouragement or inspiration?

 Sharing content on social media builds recognition of your practice, what you do, and what you know.
 Social marketing can bring potential clients to your site.